East End of London: Industry and innovation

 The first railway (the "Commercial Railway") to be built, in 1840, was a passenger service based on cable haulage by stationary steam engines that ran the 3.5 mi from Minories to Blackwall on a pair of tracks.
 It required 14 mi of hemp rope, and "dropped" carriages as it arrived at stations, which were reattached to the cable for the return journey, the train "reassembling" itself at the terminus.
 The line was converted to standard gauge in 1859, and steam locomotives adopted.
 The building of London termini at Fenchurch Street (1841), and Bishopsgate (1840) provided access to new suburbs across the River Lea, again resulting in the destruction of housing and increased overcrowding in the slums.
 After the opening of Liverpool Street station (1874), Bishopsgate railway station became a goods yard, in 1881, to bring imports from Eastern ports.
 With the introduction of containerisation, the station declined, suffered a fire in 1964 that destroyed the station buildings, and it was finally demolished in 2004 for the extension of the East London Line.
 In the 19th century, the area north of Bow Road became a major railway centre for the North London Railway, with marshalling yards and a maintenance depot serving both the City and the West India docks.
 Nearby Bow railway station opened in 1850 and was rebuilt in 1870 in a grand style, featuring a concert hall.
 The line and yards closed in 1944, after severe bomb damage, and never reopened, as goods became less significant, and cheaper facilities were concentrated in Essex.

-The River Lea was a constraint to eastward expansion, but the Metropolitan Building Act of 1844 led to growth over that river into West Ham.
-The Act restricted the operation of dangerous and noxious industries from in the metropolitan area, the eastern boundary of which was the Lea.
+The River Lea was a constraint to eastward expansion, but the Metropolitan Buildings Act 1844 led to growth over that river into West Ham.
+The act restricted the operation of dangerous and noxious industries from in the metropolitan area, the eastern boundary of which was the Lea.
 Consequently, many of these activities were relocated to the banks of the river.
 The building of the Royal Docks consisting of the Royal Victoria Dock (1855), able to berth vessels of up to 8000 tons; Royal Albert Dock (1880), up to 12,000 tons; and King George V Dock (1921), up to 30,000 tons, on the estuary marshes helped extend the continuous development of London across the Lea into Essex.
 The railways gave access to a passenger terminal at Gallions Reach and new suburbs created in West Ham, which quickly became a major manufacturing town, with 30,000 houses built between 1871 and 1901.
-Soon afterwards, East Ham was built up to serve the new Gas Light and Coke Company and Bazalgette's grand sewage works at Beckton.
+Soon afterwards, East Ham was built up to serve the new Gas Light and Coke Company and Joseph Bazalgette's grand sewage works at Beckton.